robgf/AMAPPS/README.md

         - used to create shapefiles for each crew/day
 - atlanticCoastline_buffer_halfNM (shapefile)
         - used to check if points are on land
-- all_atlantic_flylines_wNE_extended (shapefile)
+- amapps_transects_new2014 (shapefile)
         - used to check if transects are labeled incorrectly or if points are too far off a transect

 **Manual editing in GIS (after run_processSurveyData_part1.R and before processSurveyData_part2.R):**